MDU-C2/AutoBike/Documents/WPDLogs/README.md

-Put all completed WPD logs here.
+Put all completed WPD logs the folders here.
 There is a template you can follow.